ev3lessons/FLL-Tutorials/CoreValues/_posts/2014-07-18-Introduction-to-Core-Values.markdown

  <li class="ng-binding">Slides:
  <a href="/translations/en-us/CoreValues/IntroductiontoCV.pptx">PPTX English</a>,
  <a href="/translations/en-us/CoreValues/IntroductiontoCV.pdf">PDF English</a>
- <a href="/translations/pt/CoreValues/Introdução aos Core Values.pptx">PPTX Portuguese</a>,
+ <a href="/translations/pt/CoreValues/IntroduçãoaosCoreValues.pptx">PPTX Portuguese</a>,
- <a href="/translations/pt/CoreValues/Introdução aos Core Values.pdf">PDF Portuguese</a>
+ <a href="/translations/pt/CoreValues/IntroduçãoaosCoreValues.pdf">PDF Portuguese</a>
  </li>